MosesSupposes/Purescript-By-Example/text/chapter7.md

 traverse f (Cons x xs) = Cons <$> f x <*> traverse f xs
 ```

+(The actual definition was later modified to improve stack safety.
+You can read more about that change [here](https://github.com/purescript/purescript-lists/pull/87).)

 In the case of an empty list, we can simply return an empty list using `pure`.
 If the list is non-empty, we can use the function `f` to create a computation of type `f b` from the head element.
 We can also call `traverse` recursively on the tail.
 Finally, we can lift the `Cons` constructor over the applicative functor `m` to combine the two results.

 But there are more examples of traversable functors than just arrays and lists.
 The `Maybe` type constructor we saw earlier also has an instance for `Traversable`.
 We can try it in PSCi: